 Dry soil will change the taste of the root, causing it to be fibrous and forcing the plant to send up seed stalks.
 Additionally, when the soil changes dramatically from wet to dry, the roots can split.
 Watering is most important as the roots are maturing.

 - Consider rotating with plants that are heavier feeders, such as squash or corn.

 - Do not plant near other brassicas, such as kale or cabbage.

 - Avoid planting near mustard greens, which can inhibit growth.

 - Excellent companion plant to onions or climbing peas.

 - Use drip irrigation to ensure that the soil stays consistently and evenly moist, but not waterlogged.

-- Mulch heavily when leaves are a few inches tall, to help retain moisture and keep down weeds.
+- Mulch heavily when leaves are a few inches tall, to help retain moisture, keep down weeds, and prevent frost damage.

 - Harvest just after first frost for superb flavor.

 The main variety available is the ‘American Purple Top,’ an heirloom with large yellow roots and a purple crown.
 It has sweet, firm flesh that turns orange when it is cooked.

 Seeds are available from True Leaf Market.